0cyn/ktool/docs/source/ktool.rst

    Where file is a file pointer or BytesIO object. use_mmaped_io should be False when operating on BytesIO

-   ktool.load_macho_file() should be used in place of manually initializing this.
+   :python:`ktool.load_macho_file()` should be used in place of manually initializing this.

-.. py:attribute:: MachOFile.file: Union[mmap, BinaryIO]
+   .. py:attribute:: file: Union[mmap, BinaryIO]

       File object underlying functions should use to load data.

-.. py:attribute:: MachOFile.slices: List[Slice]
+   .. py:attribute:: slices: List[Slice]

       List of slices within this MachO file

-.. py:attribute:: MachOFile.type: MachOFileType
+   .. py:attribute:: type: MachOFileType

       FAT or THIN filetype

-.. py:attribute:: MachOFile.uses_mmaped_io: bool
+   .. py:attribute:: uses_mmaped_io: bool

       Whether the MachOFile should be operated on using mmaped IO (and whether .file is a mmap object)

-.. py:attribute:: MachOFile.magic: bytes
+   .. py:attribute:: magic: bytes

       Magic at the beginning of the file (FAT_MAGIC/MH_MAGIC)

 Slice